shawna-tuli-silicon-valley/uci-merage-investment-management/README.md

 ![1554098320392](https://user-images.githubusercontent.com/19508013/165677742-ddd99f35-a532-447e-ad61-a8202b346c9b.jpeg)

 I was the Executive Vice President of SMIF at UCI and was affiliated with the Chartered Financial Analyst Society of Orange County.
+I led 35+ analysts as Executive Vice President in economic research, equity, fixed income, and fund analysis, and asset allocation.

 ![IMG_9993](https://user-images.githubusercontent.com/19508013/132602352-00183bcc-1dd3-4f17-8f94-b514de6d1681.jpeg)